Oswald Wirth

-Joseph Paul Oswald Wirth (5 August 1860, Brienz, Canton of Bern - 9 March 1943) was a Swiss occultist, artist and writer.
-He studied esotericism and symbolism with Stanislas de Guaita and in 1889 he created, under the guidance of de Guaita, a cartomantic Tarot consisting only of the twenty-two Major Arcana.
+By 1889, Wirth had created, under the guidance of de Guaita, a cartomantic Tarot consisting only of the twenty-two Major Arcana.
 Known as "Les 22 Arcanes du Tarot Kabbalistique", it followed the designs of the Tarot de Marseille closely but introduced several alterations, incorporating extant occult symbolism into the cards.
+Wirth's deck was featured in the 1889 book Le Tarot des Bohémiens by Gérard Encausse and listed as one of the eight most important modern tarot decks.
 The Wirth/de Guaita deck is significant in the history of the tarot for being the first in a long line of occult, cartomantic, and initiatory decks.